MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 1. Continue to move around the object if you’re prompted to do so.

-    When the scan is successful, the object will have a green overlay.
+    When the scan is successful, the object has a green overlay.

     ![GIF of green overlay](media/AOA.gif "GIF of green overlay")